NASA still 'go for launch' despite weather concerns

 "We're looking at making Florida the primary port of entry for human and economic opportunity in the Solar System," said Dale Ketcham, Space Florida's vice president of government and external affairs.
 "It's roughly analogous to the Port of London in the British Empire."

-Pending a successful final test, the first full crew launch of the Crew Dragon craft is slated for August of this year.
+Pending a successful final test, the first full crew launch of the Crew Dragon craft is slated for August.

 Scripps Only Content 2020